hitman-stack/InventoryUpdater/README.md

 Having full commit history is optional but would be considered as a plus.

-##How I am planning to approach this problem :
+## How I am planning to approach this problem :
 - Have somefolder like:
-#Data acccess: All database logic will reside here(database connection and manupulation)
+### Data acccess: All database logic will reside here(database connection and manupulation)
-#Infrastructure: Business logic will reside here
+### Infrastructure: Business logic will reside here
-#Orchestrature: Will act like abstraction layer to hide the implementation
+### Orchestrature: Will act like abstraction layer to hide the implementation
-#Shared: Will have some shared methods and constants
+### Shared: Will have some shared methods and constants
 	Utils: All shared methods which can be used for multiple projects
 	Constants: Message or any other constants can be define here
-#Domain: Models and interface which are to implemented can be define here
+### Domain: Models and interface which are to implemented can be define here

-#One test solution to write unit test cases
+### Two factories one fore datareader and other for database sorce
-#One factory for product source as they will be changing and one for database source
+### One test solution to write unit test cases